aljaamiu/message-app/README.md

 If the selected user is blocked the block button show a green plus sign in the block button \
 If the selected user is not blocked the block button show a red minus sign in the block button \
 Any user you blocked cannot see you on their users list \
-When you unblock a user there is no lose of your previous message history before you blocked the user
+When you unblock a user there is no lose of your previous message history before you blocked the user \
+The name of any user with unread message changed to green to tell that there is a new message from that user \

 Tools and Reasons: I have tried to do all from the scrach except those the assignment prevented me from